trixon/nbRsync/README.md

 # nbRsync
-rsync ui with a cli
+rsync GUI with an integrated scheduler